eastmaels/steemblog.github.io/_posts/account/deanliu/2019-05-17_amalfi-kitchen-dean-s-tokyo-snapshots-kamakura-7.md

 - - -

-This page is synchronized from the post: [Amalfi kitchen的義式享受 🍙 Dean's Tokyo Snapshots 🍙 鐮倉 Kamakura #7](https://steemit.com/@deanliu/amalfi-kitchen-dean-s-tokyo-snapshots-kamakura-7)
+This page is synchronized from the post: ['Amalfi kitchen的義式享受 🍙 Dean''s Tokyo Snapshots 🍙 鐮倉 Kamakura #7'](https://steemit.com/@deanliu/amalfi-kitchen-dean-s-tokyo-snapshots-kamakura-7)